+-- Optional.
+Description for the new backup profile.
+Uses the old profile's description if not specified. description=DESCRIPTION

 - -- Optional.
-Description for the new backup profile.
-Uses the old profile's description if not description=DESCRIPACIONAL. - -- Optional.
 Should the new backup profile have a one-click backup icon?
-Copies the old profile quickicon=QUICKICONtting if not specified. - -- Optional.
+Copies the old profile\'s quickicon=QUICKISON'ng if not specified. - -- Optional.
 The format for the response.
-Use JSON to get a JSON-parseable numeric ID of the format=FORMAT new backup profile.
+Use JSON to get a JSON-parseable numeric ID of the new format=FORMAT backup profile.
 Values: text, json